• Sparkling gold game fishing gear

 Event Information

-THE ANNUAL PORT DOUGLAS MARLIN CHALLENGE WILL RUN FROM THE 15TH OF NOVEMBER UNTIL THE 18TH OF NOVEMBER 2023.
+THE ANNUAL PORT DOUGLAS MARLIN CHALLENGE WILL RUN FROM THE 1st OCTOBER UNTIL THE 4th OCTOBER 2025.

 Anglers from all over Australia and the world come to Port Douglas to undertake the challenge of fishing for one of the ocean's greatest prizes, the Marlin.
 The Marlin Coast hosts some of the best Marlin fishing in the world and game boats and crews arrive in Port Douglas to team up with the anglers, all with the anticipation of being the one to catching giant Black Marlin.